plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     mean(x)
     sd(x)

-(Note: even with a sample size of 10 million, you will not be able to nail the standard deviation perfectly, but you should be within about .02 from it.)
+(Note: even with a sample size of 10 million, you will not be able to nail the standard deviation with as much accuracy as you might expect, but your sample standard deviation should be within about 0.02-0.05 from the true value.)

 ## Beta distribution

 The Beta distribution differs from the Gamma distribution in that Beta random variables have an upper bound (1.0) as well as a lower bound (0.0).
 Two parameters (a and b, but often referred to as $\alpha$ and, perversely, $\beta$) govern the shape of the Beta distribution.
-Beta distributions are natural priors for parameters such as the proportion of invariable sites (and the proportion of heads parameter in coin flipping examples), which are restricted to the [0.0, 1.0] interval.
+Beta distributions have support on the interval [0,1] and thus are natural priors for parameters such as the proportion of invariable sites (and the proportion of heads parameter in coin flipping examples), which are restricted to the [0,1] interval.

 Here are some basic facts about Beta distributions: